Minor in Peacebuilding and Social Justice

-- Students who minor in peacebuilding and social justice receive individualized advising to navigate the PSJ program in a manner that best suits their interests and future career goals.
+- Individualized advising to navigate the program in a manner that best suits your interests and future career goals.

-- Students who complete the minor are eligible to enroll in Mount Union’s 3+2 Master of Arts in Social Justice program, in partnership with Methodist Theological School in Ohio (MTSO).
+- Enrollment opportunities in Mount Union’s 3+2 Master of Arts in Social Justice program, in partnership with Methodist Theological School in Ohio (MTSO).